Viewing this page on your device?

 Instead of playing them as a game, give your child a lotto board, and present a range of cards, asking which one fits.

-Increase the figure-ground demand by adding more cards to the “pool” so your child has to find the specific card in a busier background.
+Increase the figure-ground demand by adding more cards to the “pool” so your child has to find the card in a busier background.

 When doing a jigsaw puzzle, encourage your child to look for the small details.